 Criminal Defense Lawyers in Wise County, Texas

-If you have been charged with a criminal offense or if you are a juvenile facing a charge in the juvenile courts, you are probably scared.
+If you have been charged with a criminal offense, you are probably scared.
 You may fear for your future and for your freedom.
 Whether you have already been arrested, or are currently in the midst of an investigation, you need the strongest protection against the state offered by an attorney who handles every case personally and who doesn’t treat you as some hypothetical criminal or just another case number.
 The attorneys at the Law Offices of Steven Williams have represented clients and protected the rights of the accused in Wise County, Texas as well as all counties and communities throughout the State of Texas.

 - State Crimes: These are actions or failures to act that are made criminal by a state law rather than a federal law.
 They comprise the majority of criminal charges.

 - Federal Crimes: These are crimes or offenses that are made illegal by federal law, rather than state law.

 - State Misdemeanors: These are “lesser” state crimes that are generally punishable by a fine, probation, or less than one (1) year of jail time.
 The Law Offices of Steven Williams will represent those facing all types and ranges of misdemeanor crimes.

 - State Felonies: We represent those faced with drug charges, DWI 3rd or more, as well as more serious crimes, such as breaking and entering, burglary, felony theft, and felony assault, that are punishable by a more stringent sentence than that given for a misdemeanor.